camunda/camunda-docs/docs/components/connectors/protocol/rest.md

 else null
 ```

-In this example, notice how we passed `error.variables.response.body` as the third argument to the `bpmnError` function.
-This allows you to pass additional information about the error to the error boundary event.<br/>
-Here, `message`, `temperature` and `booleanField` fields from the error response will be passed to the error boundary event.
+In this example, passing `error.variables.response.body` as the third argument to the `bpmnError` function allows you to pass additional information about the error to the error boundary event.
+For example, the `message`, `temperature` and `booleanField` fields from the error response are passed to the error boundary event.

 ## OData support